wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 - `CAN Based Time-of-Flight Range/Distance Sensor from playingwithfusion.com <https://www.playingwithfusion.com/productview.php?pdid=96&catid=1009>`__
 - TalonSRX-based sensors, such as the `Gadgeteer Pigeon IMU  <http://www.ctr-electronics.com/sensors/gadgeteer-imu-module-pigeon.html>`__ and the `SRX MAG Encoder <https://www.ctr-electronics.com/sensors/srx-magnetic-encoder.html>`__
 - `CANifier <https://www.ctr-electronics.com/control-system/can-can-canifier-driver-led-driver-gpio.html>`__
-- Power monitoring sensors built into the :ref:`Power Distribution Panel (PDP) <docs/controls-overviews/control-system-hardware:Power Distribution Panel>`
+- Power monitoring sensors built into the :ref:`CTRE Power Distribution Panel (PDP) <docs/controls-overviews/control-system-hardware:CTRE Power Distribution Panel>` and the :ref:`REV Power Distribution Hub (PDH) <docs/controls-overviews/control-system-hardware:REV Power Distribution Hub>`

 More information about using devices connected to the CAN bus can be found in the article about :ref:`using can devices <docs/software/can-devices/using-can-devices:Using CAN Devices>`.